ajmeraharshal/ajmeraharshal.github.io/README.md

     </p>

     <p>
-      I have a deep interest in exploring how Artificial Intelligence can transform the fields of finance, investment, and audit.
-My goal is to integrate AI-driven tools and analytical frameworks into financial processes to improve transparency, efficiency, and strategic decision-making.
-Through continuous learning and experimentation, I aim to bridge the gap between finance professionals and emerging technologies.
+      I am deeply passionate about integrating technology with finance to drive smarter business insights.
+My interest lies in using data analytics and automation to improve transparency, efficiency, and risk management across financial processes.
+      I continuously explore new ways to combine analytical thinking with innovation for better decision-making.
     </p>

     <div class="contact">